Tyler O'Neill Player Props: Cardinals vs. Pirates

-On Friday, Tyler O'Neill (coming off going 1-for-4 with a double) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals and Tyler O'Neill, who went 0-for-4 last time out, battle Roansy Contreras and the Pittsburgh Pirates at Busch Stadium, Saturday at 2:15 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Pirates.
+In his previous game he had a hitless showing (0-for-4) against the Pirates.

 Tyler O'Neill Game Info & Props vs. the Pirates